AthiraThulasi/Power-BI/ECommerce Dashboard/README.md

 4. **How does profit fluctuate month over month?**
 5. **Which state is the most profitable?**

+### Explanation of Questions in the Chart
+I chose to incorporate questions directly into the chart rather than simply labeling the X and Y variables for several reasons:

+**Clarity of Purpose:** Each question clearly defines the focus of the analysis, helping viewers understand the specific insights the chart aims to provide.
+This approach ensures that the audience knows exactly what information they should glean from the data.

+**Engagement:** Posing questions encourages viewers to think critically about the data presented.
+It invites them to explore the answers actively rather than passively reading labels.

+**Contextual Relevance:** The questions provide context to the data, connecting it to real business concerns.
+By framing the insights in terms of questions, the analysis aligns more closely with strategic objectives, making it easier for stakeholders to relate to the findings.

+**Facilitates Discussion:** Presenting questions fosters a more interactive dialogue among team members or stakeholders when reviewing the chart.
+It opens up opportunities for discussion on the insights, implications, and next steps based on the findings.

+**Focus on Actionable Insights:** The questions highlight key areas of interest and focus on actionable insights that can drive decision-making, rather than merely presenting data points without context.

 ### Learnings / Key Takeaways
 In this sales analysis project, I gained valuable experience in data cleaning and manipulation using Power BI.